 Vivian and myself spent some time creating a design for a montage pencil portrait and I came up with three ideas for Vivian to see and comment on.
 Vivian chose to have her montage at 16 x 12 inches in size.
 Designing the mock-up is another important part of the process, especially if you are having a montage or multiple studies in your portrait.
 At this stage my favourite was number three mock-up and Vivian agreed.
 We did a few final tweaks and we were there!

 At this stage, once the client is happy with the mock-up and we have agreed on size, I then email a secure payment =link via email.
 Our payment provider is Worldpay.
 We accept all major debit and credit cards including American Express.
 We also accept PayPal and can arrange instalments for payment too.
 If clients prefer they can call our studio on +44 (0)1559 384628 to place their order over the telephone.Once the deposit has been made, we add you to our client list.
 Clients can then watch their portraits mock-up rise in the list as the weeks go by.

 Two weeks prior to us starting your portrait will will be in touch with the final payment button.
 Payment in full must be made before any work starts.

 Once the portrait is complete, a final scan will be emailed to the client.
-If you have commissioned an oil painting you will see the stages on our 'On The Easel Blog'.
+If you have commissioned an oil painting you will see the stages on our 'Art Studio Blog'.
 For the pencil drawings, the finished scan will be shown.
 We ask clients at this stage if any changes need to be made.